-We a collective of small family farms in the hills of Vermont.
+We are a collective of small family farms in the hills of Vermont.
 We live on dairy farms and vegetable farms.
 We raise animals and we operate sawmills.
 We grow cut flowers and we build stone walls.
-We raise animals and we run sawmills.
-Crafting small-batch pure maple syrup is our common link and our passion.
+We are plumbers and carpenters.
+Crafting small-batch pure Vermont maple syrup is our common link and our passion.

 We farm independently, but we sell collectively under the same label.
 We use some modern technologies to improve efficiency, but our maple sugaring operations are small.
 We fuel with firewood instead of fuel oil.
 As farmers who are connected to our land, we work hard to ensure that our maple syrup production is sustainable for generations to come.

 The maple industry is changing and there's a lot about it that has us concerned.
 The latest trends are toward huge operations that use high-brix reverse osmosis and oil-fired evaporators to produce bulk syrup.
 It's tough for small farms to compete in a world of impersonal factory farms.
 Maple sugaring has been a steady source of farm income for generations, but mass consolidation is putting that at risk.

-Our families take pride in making the most delicious maple syrup available.
+Our families take pride in making the most delicious pure Vermont maple syrup available.
 It’s what maple syrup should taste like.
 Give it a try!

-I started this business for two purposes: to help small maple farmers compete in the emerging online maple marketplace, and to offer the most delicious, single-source, farm-crafted maple syrup.
+I started this business for two purposes: to help small maple farmers compete in the emerging online maple marketplace, and to offer the most delicious, single-source, farm-crafted Vermont maple syrup.

 I'm passionate about maple syrup.
 It's in my blood, as the saying goes.
 I look forward to the late February weather with as much anticipation as our puppy waiting for her morning kibbles.
 But as I watch the maple syrup industry evolve, I realized that the modern production methods are changing the flavor of the product.
 Maple syrup is becoming highly processed and homogenized.
 The trend toward factory farms is also driving out the smallest producers, many of whom have been crafting syrup for generations.
 The threat to flavor and farmers is real, and I want to see small family farms continue to thrive.